Tera-bytes/CTF-s-solutions/PACTF_2019/La_espero/README.md

 # La Espero
 Our task is to find the password.
 After a quick google search, we realise the given sentence **“Vi estas proksima.
 La pasvorto ne estas en la ‘dictionary’; la pasvorto estas en la vortaro.”** is in Esperanto.
-Translating to english gives: **You are near.
+Translating to English gives: **You are near.
 The password is not in the 'dictionary'; the password is in the dictionary**.
 In other words, the password is not in english but in Esperanto.
 Translating "girlfriend" to Esperanto and appending the salt to it gives the provided hash.
 Thus the flag is:

 ## koramikinoen-la-mondon-venis-nova-sento